vvspower/local-weather/README.md

 # local-weather

-A weather application made using Javascript
+A weather application made using Javascript, HTML and CSS

 https://localweatherap.netlify.app/